 Progress in these two areas will, among other things, be enabled by recent large allocations of observing time.
 The exoplanet group at DTU Space is leading an up-to 200-night RV follow-up program (2019-2021) to measure masses of TESS exoplanet candidates using the Nordic Optical Telescope in collaboration with the NASA TESS Mission and MIT and is involved in the next-generation EXPRES spectrograph being commissioned by Yale University at the DCT and ongoing work with the HARPS-N spectrograph.
 Furthermore, the group is working with data from a recently allocated large HST program (498 orbits; the Panchromatic Comparative Exoplanetary Treasury Program) to conduct the first large-scale, simultaneous UVOIR comparative study of exoplanet atmospheres and preparatory studies and is involved with planning related to ESA’s ARIEL Mission (dedicated exoplanet atmosphere satellite, launch 2027, Buchhave co-PI) as well as work related to JWST.

-Candidates should have a master's degree in engineering or a similar degree with an academic level equivalent to the master's degree in engineering.
+Candidates should have a master's degree in astrophysics, physics, engineering or a similar degree with an academic level equivalent to the master's degree

 We are seeking talented and highly motivated student to work at the cutting edge of the rapidly moving research field of exoplanets.
 Applicants with previous experience in the mentioned areas of research, strong programming skills and knowledge relating to data reduction, analysis and/or modelling of spectroscopic data are especially encouraged to apply.
 Flexibility and self-motivation are desired skills at DTU Space, as well as a natural interest in collaboration and personal responsibility.
 The above mentioned projects will allow for the successful applicant to work on a number of cutting edge datasets, and the successful applicant is encouraged to pursue independent research interests during the course of the PhD.